Grace Period is All You Need: Individual Fairness without Revenue Loss in Revenue Management: Introduction

-For settings where the customer arrival process is stochastic, the performance of RM algorithms is measured in terms of \emph{regret} with regards to the benchmark of the optimal revenue achievable (which assumes known realized demand).
-Table \ref{table:stochastic} contains a summary of the regret for \textsf{GP-Enhanced} algorithms for stochastic arrivals versus the traditional non-individually fair counterparts.
+In addition to the fairness parameter \( \alpha \) discussed above, our fairness definition (see Definition \ref{def:ifmetrics}) includes a second parameter \( \delta > 0 \), which captures the stochastic nature of the arrival process.
+Specifically, fairness is required to hold with probability at least \( 1 - \delta \), allowing the algorithm to remain robust against rare, extreme arrival patterns.
+In the following performance summaries, we set \( \delta = 1/T \), where \( T \) is the length of the time horizon.
+This choice ensures fairness holds with high probability while enabling a fair comparison across algorithms.

+In the stochastic arrival setting, algorithm performance is evaluated using \emph{regret}, defined as the expected gap between the revenue earned by the algorithm and the revenue of the offline optimal policy with full knowledge of demand.
+Table \ref{table:stochastic} summarizes the regret bounds for our fairness-aware \textsf{GP-Enhanced} algorithms and their original counterparts.
+All results in the table assume \( \delta = 1/T \), and for any fixed \( \alpha \in (0,1) \), the asymptotic regret remains unchanged—demonstrating that fairness can be achieved without sacrificing long-run revenue.
 For settings where the customer arrival process is adversarial, the performance of RM algorithms is measured in terms of the \emph{competitive ratio}; that is, the worst-case ratio (across all possible arrival instances) between the revenue generated by the algorithm and the hindsight optimal (i.e., the maximum revenue assuming full knowledge of the realized demand).
-Table \ref{table:adversarial} contains a summary of the competitive ratio for \textsf{GP-Enhanced} algorithms for adversarial arrivals versus the traditional non-individually fair counterparts.
+Table \ref{table:adversarial} contains a summary of the competitive ratio for \textsf{GP-Enhanced} algorithms for adversarial arrivals versus the traditional non-individually fair counterparts.worst-case environments.

-\xhdr{\emph{No} Additional \emph{Computational} Cost for Implementing Individual Fairness.} One might conjecture that simultaneously achieving optimal revenue and being individually fair might necessitate additional computational cost for the algorithm.
-However, this is \emph{not} the case.
+\xhdr{\emph{No} Additional \emph{Computational} Cost for Implementing Individual Fairness.} One might conjecture that simultaneously achieving optimal revenue and being individually fair might necessitate additional computational cost for the algorithm; but this is \emph{not} the case.
 In all \textsf{GP-Enhanced} algorithms, we have preserved the algorithms' original structure to the maximum extent possible, maintaining the order of computational complexity equivalent to that of the original algorithm.